MarcoKuehne/essex_summer_school_qta/README.md

 - **Readings**:
   -  Welbers, K., Van Atteveldt, W., & Benoit, K. (2017).
 Text analysis in R. Communication Methods and Measures, 11(4), 245–265.

   - Baden, C., Pipal, C., Schoonvelde, M. & van der Velden, M.A.G., (2022).
-Three Gaps in Com- putational Text Analysis Methods for Social Sciences: A Research Agenda.
+Three Gaps in Computational Text Analysis Methods for Social Sciences: A Research Agenda.
 Communication Methods and Measures, 16(1): pp. 1–18.

 *Day 3 - July 13*

 -	**Lecture**: Going from text to data.
 Preprocessing and feature selection.
-Deciding on the unit of observation and unit of analysis.
+Deciding on the unit of analysis.

--	**Lab**: Importing textual data into R. Creating a corpus of documents and adding metadata.
+-	**Lab**: Importing textual data into R. Introduction to **quanteda** (Benoit _et_al, 2018) Creating a corpus of documents and adding metadata.
 Creating a document-feature matrix.

 - **Readings**:
   -  Denny, M.J. & Spirling, A., (2018).
 Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
 Political Analysis, 26(2): pp.168–189.